KarinOldbring/bloomroom/testing.md

 #### Product Management

-* Expected Outcome: When choosing Product Management from the My Account link, the superuser should be redirected to the Product Management page.
+* Expected Outcome: When choosing Product Management from the My Account link, the site owner should be redirected to the Product Management page.
 * Test: Clicked the Product Management option in the My Account link.
 * Result: When choosing Product Management I was redirected to the Product Management page.
 * Verdict: Code functions as intended.